 Diane is a retired special education teacher from the Wallingford-Swarthmore School District.
-She and her husband, Tom, have three children and four grandchildren.
-Teaching for PHL is a great joy to Diane because it is an opportunity to offer a message of truth, compassion and love to young people. other.
+She and her husband, Tom, have three children and five grandchildren.
+Teaching for PHL is a great joy to Diane because it is an opportunity to offer a message of truth, compassion and love to young people.

 A former research-intern at a Washington think-tank, a consultant to the HHS’ Office of Population Affairs, an EMT, and a current student-doctor, Clay has worked (on-and-off) with and for Americans with disabilities for years, and founded an OMR waiver-service provider.
 Clay is eager to alert GenY that it is wondrous they exist because they share (equally) in beautiful human nature, ineluctable moral duties, which unite them to their equals as fellows, and give them purpose – and destiny – in each other.